 Pokémon Knock Out opposing Pokémon by using attacks or Abilities.
 To power their attacks, Pokémon need Energy cards.
 The Pokémon TCG has 11 Energy types, and you will find Pokémon matching all 11 types in the game.
-(Note that there are no Fairy-type Pokémon cards in the Sword & Shield Series, but they do exist in older expansions.)

 Each Energy type powers different attacks.
 Find the ones that match your personality!
-The Energy types are:
+The Energy types are the following: